nehatkr/DevHive-Backend/README.md

 -created a logout api also , it can be more complicated in big applications -created the apis like - profile edit , profile view and logout api -added a coustom enum validator
--created aconnection request schema created a schema method and pre function created a router for the connection request - api for connection request and make it secure by adding some validation -implemented a $or , $and queries in mongoose
-- we have used index queries for the connection reaquest
+-created a api for sending the connection request -created a connection request schema created a schema method and pre function created a router for the connection request - api for connection request and make it secure by adding some validation -implemented a $or , $and queries in mongoose- we have used index queries for the connection reaquest -created a accepting request api